Emerson Preparatory School: History

 Emerson was founded in the District of Columbia in 1852 by Charles Bedford Young, Ph.D., as a school to prepare Washington area boys for entrance to Harvard.
 It was named for George Barrell Emerson, a noted New England educator, author, and Harvard graduate.
 After the Civil War the school's graduates began to attend other colleges and universities, and, in 1920, Emerson became Washington's first coeducational preparatory school.

-Emerson's school seal features an image of the U.S. Capitol dome and the date 1852.
+Emerson's school seal featured an image of the U.S. Capitol dome and the date 1852.
 The school mascot is the owl, symbolizing wisdom.

 In the two years leading up to the COVID-19 pandemic, Emerson moved locations twice, later under the guidance of a new Head of School.
 Much of the teaching staff was let go as the school adopted an online model in response to the pandemic.
 The school closed at the end of the 2020-21 school year, stating that conditions were not conducive to operating Emerson in a financially sustainable manner.

-Academics and faculty
+Staff and faculty

-Emerson's model placed strong emphasis on small class sizes, typically never larger than ten students, as well as its use of the term system.
-The school's academic year was modeled after the British System and had two terms per year rather than two semesters.
-Courses were completed in full during each 4.5 month term.
-Each term's schedule of classes included four ninety-minute class periods per day, five days per week, along with a one-hour lunch period every day.
+John Julian Humphrey Sr. became principal of Emerson's evening school in 1939, subsequently becoming headmaster at Emerson for 55 years, although his tenure was interrupted by World War Two.
+He also taught law, U.S. history and government, continuing to tutor students until his death.

+A graduate of Emerson, Margot Walsh served as director of the school until 1999.
+She filled various roles at Emerson for almost 50 years, including as registrar.